My Life

 I enrolled into Norman Thomas Business High School in Midtown at the age of 14.
 I really wanted to go to college and would be the first person in my family to do so.
 In college, I fell in love with traveling and helping communities around the world.
 I learned how to fundraise and was able to raise thousands of dollars to do projects like rebuilding houses that were destroyed by Hurricane Katrina in New Orleans, volunteering at an asylum seeker shelter in Israel, participating in a female empowerment program in Morocco, and to do a host of other poverty alleviation service projects throughout U.S.

-Becoming Dr. Rasheda
+Becoming Dr. Weaver

 In 2013, I was accepted into Rutgers University’s PhD program in Public Affairs-Community Development.
 I spent years studying social entrepreneurship (the process of using entrepreneurship to combat social problems).
 My dissertation is the 1st large-scale study of the social, economic, and legal activities of social enterprises in the United States.